dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-device.md

 **Advanced configuration**
 If advanced configuration was used, add output of:
 * `sudo FALLBACK_ADDRS='<addrs>' FALLBACK_TEMPS='<temps>' asus-fan-control model-info`

+**It does not work**
+If neither configuration was working for your device, community involvement is required.
+Please provide some information so the community can build on something.

 **Additional context**
 Add any additional context.